Matthew H. Clark

-Matthew Harvey Clark (July 15, 1937 – January 22, 2023) was an American prelate of the Catholic Church.
-He served as bishop of the Diocese of Rochester in New York State from 1979 until 2012.

-Clark's 33-year tenure as bishop was the second-longest in the Diocese of Rochester's history, after the 40-year tenure of Bernard McQuaid.
+Matthew Harvey Clark (July 15, 1937 – January 22, 2023) was an American Catholic prelate who served as Bishop of Rochester from 1979 to 2012.
+His 33-year tenure was the second-longest in the diocese's history.

 Early life and education

 Matthew Clark was born on July 15, 1937, in Waterford, New York, to Matthew and Grace (née Bills) Clark.
 He attended Catholic Central High School in Troy, New York, and the College of the Holy Cross in Worcester, Massachusetts, before entering Mater Christi Seminary in Albany, New York.

 Clark also attended St. Bernard's Seminary in Rochester, New York.
 He then studied in Rome at the Pontifical North American College and the Pontifical Gregorian University.

 Priesthood

 On December 19, 1962, Clark was ordained to the priesthood in Rome by Martin O'Connor in the Sacro Cuore di Cristo Re Basilica for the Diocese of Albany in New York.
 He obtained a Licentiate of Sacred Theology from the Gregorian University in 1963.
 On his return to New York, Clark taught at the Vincentian Institute while serving at Our Lady of Mercy Parish, both in Albany.

 Clark returned to the Gregorian University in 1964, earning a Licentiate of Canon Law in 1966.
 In 1966, Clark was appointed vice-chancellor for the diocese.
 In 1967, Clark was named assistant pastor at St. Ambrose Parish in Latham, New York.
 Clark was also named chair of the diocesan Priests' Personnel Board in 1969.

 In 1972, Clark went to Rome to serve as assistant spiritual director of the North American College.
 He became its full spiritual director in 1974.